Jordan Flowers announces Hartsville mayor campaign

 HARTSVILLE, S.C. – The next mayor of Hartsville might have a familiar name to residents of Darlington County.

-Jordan Flowers announced Monday morning that he will mount a campaign for mayor of Hartsville.
+Jordan Flowers has announced that he will mount a campaign for mayor of Hartsville.

+Flowers is the only candidate to announce so far.
+The current mayor, Mel Pennington, has not announced whether he will run again.

 Flowers' father, Le, is a member of the Darlington County Council.
 Le is a Republican representing the middle of the county, including the area between Hartsville and Darlington on S.C.
 151.